suffolklibraries/lgc/content/collections/events/woollys-trail-02-12.md

     content:
       -
         type: text
-        text: 'Explore the Mansion and spot all of the trees which have each been decorated by a different community group in Ipswich.'
+        text: 'This winter 12 reindeers have joined Woolly on his trail.
+They are all keeping warm around the Mansion.
+Can you help Woolly find where they are resting?
+Find all 12 Woollys hiding around the Mansion and collect your prize at the end.'
   -
     type: paragraph
     attrs: